zaguri8/GardenAI/GardenBack/README.md

-# Garden AI fastAPI backend with keras model
+# FastAPI backend with keras ml

 # How to use